-As at the end of 2016 (latest available figures), almost 57% of all U.S. households owned a pet - a figure on the rise.
+As at the end of 2016 (latest available figures), almost 57% of all U.S. households owned a pet.
+And this figure is on the rise!

 For states with the lowest pet ownership results, there are still a lot of pet-owning households.
 The state with the fewest pets is Rhode Island, but even so, nearly half of the homes there have pets (45%).

 Pet ownership is generally lower in urban states, as can be seen from the results.

 Since the AVMA began measuring pet ownership data in 1982, dog ownership rates are at their highest.
 In fact, approximately 38% of households nationwide have one or more dogs, the most popular pet.

 Idaho tops this list with 58%, Arkansas and Montana come in second at 52%, Mississippi boasts 51%, and half of West Virginian households own a dog.

 Second to dogs, cats can be found in 25% of households across the U.S.

 Households in the New England region also appear to prefer cats.
 The five states with the highest percentage of cat households include Vermont (45%), Maine (44%) and New Hampshire (36%).